JahnelGroup/challenges/todo-list/README.md

 * Delete Task
   * The user should have the ability to remove a task from the task list
 * Out-of-scope
-  * The user does not need the ability to edit a task in this Phase
+  * The user does not need the ability to edit a task in this phase

 ### Non-functional Requirements
 * The app will be [client-side](https://en.wikipedia.org/wiki/Client-side) only and will not connect to any mid-tier or data store server